Drug to drug interaction of metronidazole

 2. Age: Elderly individuals are more susceptible to drug interactions due to changes in metabolism and organ function.

-See also Metronidazole dose for cats side effects
+See also Metronidazole dosage for lyme disease

 Metronidazole Interaction Mechanisms